Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 they have granted the market sufficient approval and that they have enough sUSD to support the bid.

-The transaction reverts if this function is called outside the bidding period.
+The transaction reverts if this function is called outside the bidding period, if the system is suspended, or if the factory contract is paused.

 ??? example "Details"
     **Signature**